glitchdata/gd-login/README.md

 - Guest-only routes for `/login` and `/register`, plus authenticated `/dashboard` (`web` guard) and `/logout` POST endpoint.
 - Controllers dedicated to login, registration, and dashboard rendering with session regeneration to prevent fixation.
 - Dashboard now highlights account details plus a license inventory table seeded with demo data.
-- Dashboard offers a self-serve purchase form with per-seat pricing and a mock credit card checkout so users can add new licenses tied to their account in seconds.
+- Dashboard offers a self-serve purchase form with per-seat pricing, product-defined license durations, and a mock credit card checkout so users can add new licenses tied to their account in seconds.
 - Admin console for CRUD management of the product catalog, license seat allocations, optional user ownership assignments, and user onboarding/offboarding (all protected by an `is_admin` flag).
 - Lightweight API endpoint for validating licenses by product code (`POST /api/licenses/validate`).
 - Admin tools include an in-browser tester for the validation API (`/admin/tools/license-validation`).